Going on a cruise

 - Medications.
 Learn more about travelling with medications.

 - Pre-existing conditions.
-You are more likely to need medical assistance overseas if you have a pre-existing medical condition, such as pregnancy, a disability or a mental health issue.
+You're more likely to need medical assistance overseas if you have a pre-existing medical condition, such as pregnancy, a disability or a mental health issue.

 - Personal hygiene.
 Cruise ships were heavily impacted by the coronavirus (COVID-19) outbreak in 2020.
 Gastro bugs are notoriously common on cruise ships.
 Learn more about preventing infectious diseases.

-- On board medical care.
+- Onboard medical care.
 Standards on board may not be as good as in Australia.
 Talk to your cruise operator about facilties and costs on board.

 - Onshore medical care.
 If it's too serious to treat on board, they may transfer you to a hospital at the next port.